Faeze2024/stroke-upper-limb-monitoring/README.md

 # 🧠 Stroke Upper Limb Monitoring

-A computer vision-based tool to monitor and analyze upper limb movements in post-stroke patients, built with Python and MediaPipe BlazePose.
+A computer vision-based tool to monitor and analyze upper limb movements in post-stroke patients, built with Python, MediaPipe BlazePose, and Streamlit.

 ---

 ## 📌 About this project

-Stroke survivors often suffer from limited range of motion in their upper limbs.\
+Stroke survivors often suffer from limited range of motion in their upper limbs.
-This project aims to automatically detect and track key joint angles (shoulder, elbow, wrist) during rehabilitation exercises, helping clinicians and researchers analyze movement quality over time.
+This project automatically detects and tracks key joint angles (shoulder, elbow, wrist) during rehabilitation exercises.
+It helps clinicians and researchers analyze movement quality over time by:

-We extract joint coordinates from live webcam or images, calculate angles, store them, and visualize motion data in real time.\
+- Extracting joint coordinates from live webcam or uploaded videos
-Additionally, the tool can compare actual patient motion data against a predefined reference pattern to track progress.
+- Calculating angles
+- Storing them in CSV
+- Visualizing motion data in real time
+- Generating PDF reports

 ---

 ## ✨ Features

-- Live tracking of upper limb keypoints (shoulder, elbow, wrist)
+- ✅ Live tracking of upper limb keypoints (shoulder, elbow, wrist)
-- Calculation and storage of joint angles over time
+- 📐 Calculation and storage of joint angles over time
-- Real-time plotting of joint angles
+- 📊 Real-time plotting of joint angles
-- Comparison against reference movement curves
+- 📸 Capture and save snapshot images during exercise
+- 📝 Generate PDF reports from tracked data
+- 🔄 Multi-threaded processing with thread-safe design (Lock) for better performance
-- Simple Python interface for extending or customizing
+- 🧩 Modular code structure for easier extension or customization

 ---